-- 5. For every person x, there is some person that x loves - 6.
+- 7. For every person x, there is some person that x loves - 8.
 There is some particular person whom every person loves

-Sentence 5 can be symbolized by $\forall x \exists y L(x, y)'$ , and would be true of a love-triangle.
+Sentence 7 can be symbolized by ' $\forall x \exists y \ L(x,y)$ ', and would be true of a love-triangle.
 For example, suppose that our domain of discourse is restricted to Imre, Juan and Karl.
 Suppose also that Karl loves Imre but not Juan, that Imre loves Juan but not Karl, and that Juan loves Karl but not Imre.
-Then sentence 5 is true.
+Then sentence 7 is true.

-Sentence 6 is symbolized by $\exists y \forall x L(x, y)$ '.
-Sentence 6 is not true in the situation just described.
+Sentence 8 is symbolized by ' $\exists y \forall x \ L(x,y)$ '.
+Sentence 8 is not true in the situation just described.
 Again, suppose that our domain of discourse is restricted to Imre, Juan and Karl.
-This requires that all of Juan, Imre and Karl converge on (at least) one object of love.
+Then all of Juan, Imre and Karl must converge on (at least) one object of love.